 The official language is German.
 The one-to-one mentoring sessions can be held in English if required.

-The next program line for female postdoctoral researchers will start in October 2019 (application deadline July 15, 2019).
-Registration will be possible from mid-May 2019.
+The next program line for female postdoctoral researchers will start in October 2019.

-The next program line for female doctoral researchers will start in fall 2020 (application deadline is July 15, 2020).
+The next program line for female doctoral researchers of all subject groups will start in fall 2020 (application deadline is July 15, 2020).